Interdisciplinary Studies (IDS)

 IDS 200.
 Rise of Disciplinarity.3 Credits.

 In this course, students draw on what they have learned in and about academic disciplines up to this point in their studies to explore the foundations and perspectives of traditional academic disciplines.
 Students evaluate the insights and methods of individual disciplines as they relate to a topic or issue of interest.
-This course prepares students to apply disciplinary insights, methods, and other characteristics from multiple fields to form a more complex understanding of a current topic or issue.
-Prerequisite: At least sophomore standing is required.
+This course prepares students to apply disciplinary insights, methods and other characteristics from multiple fields to form a more complex understanding of a current topic or issue.
+Prerequisite: At least junior standing.

 Offered: Every year, Fall